BRAT Diet Alternatives: Substitute Foods to Try

 Brat Diet Alternatives – Water

-The most significant risk factor for diarrhea and vomiting is dehydration.
-A severe bout of diarrhea or vomiting can cause the body to lose a significant amount of water.
+Dehydration is the most significant risk factor for diarrhea and vomiting.
+A severe bout of diarrhea or vomiting can cause the body to lose a substantial amount of water.

 For newborns and young kids, dehydration can be life-threatening.

-To stay hydrated, drink at least seven glasses of water every day.
-Every time you pass a watery stool, it is recommended that you drink at least one glass of water.
+To stay hydrated, drink at least seven glasses of water daily.
+You should drink at least one glass of water every time you pass a watery stool.

 Final Thought

-To sum it all up, with the help of these BRAT diet alternatives, the human body can recuperate faster from diarrhea and nausea.
+To sum up, these BRAT diet alternatives help the human body recuperate faster from diarrhea and nausea.

-However, if you experience severe symptoms such as losing fluids at a rapid rate, consult a physician immediately.
+However, if you experience severe symptoms, such as rapid fluid loss, consult a physician immediately.

 Printable Brat Diet Alternatives PDF